Terminator Reterminated

 Origin: A Hostile Takeover

-This book was written on notepads, scraps of paper, on the back of receipts, on desktops, laptops, numerous smartphones, Nokia phones, iPhones, stored on hard drives, miniSD cards, in clouds.
+This book was written on notepads, scraps of paper, on the back of receipts, on desktops, laptops, numerous smartphones, Nokia phones, iPhones, stored on hard drives, miniSD cards, and in clouds.
 Entire technological inventions and innovations would come and go.
-I worked on it on trains going to work, during work, underneath the bed covers, in dreams within dreams.
+I worked on it on trains going to work, during work, underneath the bedcovers, and in dreams within dreams.

-In the end, after finding exciting answers to my inciting questions, and raising new questions and attempting to answer these, I believe this is a story that delves into a near future that is loathsomely familiar, unwelcome, divisive, and yet one we all know is coming.
+In the end, after finding exciting answers to my initial questions, raising new ones, and attempting to answer those, I believe this story delves into a near future that is disturbingly familiar, unwelcoming, and divisive, yet undeniably on its way.

 Book Available Now.